NVIDIA/NVFlare/examples/advanced/kaplan-meier-he/README.md

 # Secure Federated Kaplan-Meier Analysis via Homomorphic Encryption

 This example illustrates two features:
-* How to perform Kaplan-Meirer survival analysis in federated setting securely via Homomorphic Encryption (HE).
+* How to perform Kaplan-Meier survival analysis in federated setting securely via Homomorphic Encryption (HE).
 * How to use the Flare Workflow Controller API to contract a workflow to facilitate HE under simulator mode.

 ## Secure Multi-party Kaplan-Meier Analysis